Best Books on OCD to Help You Overcome Your Obsessive-Compulsive Disorder

-One such condition that affects nearly 1 million people in India and 2.2 million adults in the US per year is Obsessive Compulsive Disorder, more commonly known as OCD.
+One such condition, that affects nearly 2.2 million adults in the US and 1 million people in India per year, is Obsessive Compulsive Disorder, more commonly known as OCD.

 So, first, let us move on to what is OCD and how is it caused?

 Obsessive-Compulsive Disorder can be defined as a mental illness that causes a person to have frequent unwanted thoughts or sensations (referred to as a kind of an obsession) or creates an urge in them to do something over and over again (referred to as a compulsion).

 Some people might show an obsession disorder or a compulsion disorder, or some might have both.

 Those who have OCD have thoughts and actions that are beyond their control and this, in turn, affects their social and personal life.

 Some simple examples could be how some people have an obsessive thought that a certain number of colors is so-called good or bad for them.
 Whereas, an example of compulsion could be how a person washes his hands several times within a few hours.

 As already said there is no cure for OCD, but there are some measures to help manage them.
 These include receiving psychotherapy, taking medications, and proper relaxation if OCD goes extreme.

 However, apart from these, one could seek help from their family, friends, and loved ones around them to help them cope with it.
 Also, do you know that there are various books written on the same topic, that is OCD?
 They do their work of helping to overcome OCD as has one of my relatives.

 We have brought up a list of the 14 Best Books on OCD that he found helpful in dealing with his OCD.
 These books are what you can call self-help books on OCD.